Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 2nd Major Warning = deduction of 3 points

-3rd Major Warning = expelled from league
+3rd Major Warning = expulsion from the league

 Penalty System - Playoffs

-If infractions happen during playoffs, instead of removing points.
-Teams will lose a percentage of their total payout from that season.
+If infractions happen during playoffs, instead of removing points teams will lose a percentage of their total payout from that season.

 Minor Warning = 5%